aureliechicart/oblog/README.md

 ### Testing the GraphQL API

-Access the graphQL branch:
+Checkout the graphQL branch:

 ```bash
 git checkout graphql
 ```

+Run the `npm i` command to install graphql-yoga.
-Restart the server and visit `http://localhost:<port>/graphql` in your browser to excute queries and mutations.
-Review [this file](https://github.com/aureliechicart/oblog/blob/graphql/graphql_tests.md) for query and mutation examples.
+Restart the server and visit `http://localhost:<port>` in your browser to access the graphQL playground.
+There, you can build and run queries and mutations against graphQL server.
+Review [this file](https://github.com/aureliechicart/oblog/blob/graphql/graphql_tests.md) for query and mutation examples adapted to this API.